mciwing/mciwing.github.io/docs/python-extensive/data/tabular.md

 ### LaTeX

-Including your data in a LaTeX document can be easily achieved with:
+Exporting your data to a LaTeX table can be easily achieved with:

 ```python
 atx_companies.to_latex("atx_companies.tex", index=False)